Hazardous Materials Inventory

 The instructions and documents below will provide Puget Sound Fire with a simple HMIS, which will be used as a preliminary screening tool.
 Depending on your situation, it is possible a more detailed HMIS will be required.
 Please read the HMIS instructions below for further information and submittal procedures.

-HMIS-Reporting-Spreadsheet – Fillable forms provided in an Excel workbook for your and use.
-Include Company Information Sheet, Inventory Report, Summary Report, and Temperature Conversion Calculator.
+HMIS-Reporting-Spreadsheet – Fillable forms provided in an Excel workbook for your use, and include Company Information Sheet, Inventory Report, Summary Report, and Temperature Conversion Calculator.

 Annual Tier II Reporting